PROGRAMME

 An allegory of imperial and monarchical power: political propaganda and dynamics of legitimisation in the opera Fernand Cortez (1809–1817)

-16.30-17.00: coffee break offered by the Mexican Embassy
+16.30-17.00: coffee break offered by the Embassy of Mexico

 17.00-18.30